minettejasmine/gwg-fend-arcade-game/README.md

 If the character collides with a bug, then the character is sent back to the starting position on the board.

 The game ends when the character reaches any of the water tiles at the top of the board.
-A message in the modal will then appear and announce "gave Over!"
+A message in the modal will then appear and announce "Game Over!"
 The modal contains a Replay button to allow the user to play again.

 ## Requirements